 16. Being taken out to dinner by the agency that represents me and getting to meet some of my fellow representees.

-17. Having an unexpected supper on the last night with my friend Evonne T., Nina Kiriki Hoffman, and100_0215 two other nice people whose names I really didn’t catch because the restaurant was so noisy and we were all so tired — but they were nice!
+17. Having an unexpected supper on the last night with my friend Evonne T., Nina Kiriki Hoffman, and two other nice people whose names I really didn’t catch because the restaurant was so noisy and we were all so tired — but they were nice!

 18. Hearing all the panel discussions I could cram in.
 It’s always fascinating to hear what working writers and editors say at such things.
 (George R. R. Martin said he disagrees with some of Tolkien’s choices — says he thinks Gandalf should have stayed dead!)